Use these 7 tips to Remain Calm Instead

 6. Stop and wait.

-When you’re being pressured by the stress of others to act impulsively or make a hasty decision – simply (or as simply as possible) stop.
+When you’re being pressured by other stressed out people to act impulsively or make a hasty decision – simply (or as simply as possible) stop.
 Tell the other person you’d like some time to think about it, or even sleep on it.
 This buys both of you time to let your reactions subside rather than making a decision based on your emotional reactions.
 Making decisions in your long-term best interests requires a calm space where you can wait until your mind is quiet enough to listen to your inner wisdom.

 7. Be aware of the impact your stress has on others.

-Be aware that others are affected when you’re “just venting.”
+Be aware that when you’re “just venting,” it affects others, too.
 So, when you feel stressed, make it a rule to slow down and calm down before you share.
 Whether you’re dealing with a stranger or someone close to you, be aware that their mirror neurons are also reflecting your emotions.
 It’s not that you should attempt to hide how you authentically feel – just be aware that your emotions are having an impact, and some of what you are witnessing in them may actually be a reflection of your own reactivity.

 I unpack more of this topic in my podcast, Why You Need to Stop Managing Stress.
 And if you’d like a transcript of this recording, head over to the Free Members Resource Library and download it now.